rafalp/Misago/dev-docs/plugins/hooks/filter-threads-posts-queryset-hook.md

 ## Example

-The code below implements a custom filter function that hides too old posts from anonymous user.
+The code below implements a custom filter function that hides too old posts from the anonymous user.

 ```python
 from datetime import timedetla